Is there a self-absorbed person in your life?

-People who tend to be narcissistic have high expectations of others.
+People with traits of self-absorption have high expectations of others.
 If you fall short of these expectations, you are likely to be judged and corrected very quickly.

-To help you meet their expectations, people who are self-centered make rules for their partner to follow so they can feel more in control.
+To help you meet their expectations, people who are absorbed with themselves make rules for their partners to follow so they can feel more in control.

 Often, these rules are unfair, one-sided, and unnecessary, and they make you feel resentful and disrespected.

-If you find that your partner is falsely accusing you, he or she is likely becoming paranoid that you are out to undermine them in some way or threaten their sense of self.
+If you find that your partner is falsely accusing you, he or she is likely becoming paranoid that you are out to undermine them in some way or threaten their sense of self-worth.